 The College of Music is noted for its extensive chamber music programs.
 Various student ensembles are organized throughout the school year for strings, woodwinds, brasses, voices, and mixed media.
 These groups receive regular coaching sessions from our distinguished faculty and have numerous performance opportunities both on and off campus.

-Formed in 2011 at Southern Methodist University Meadows School of the Arts, Altius holds the position as Fellowship String Quartet-in-Residence at the University of Colorado-Boulder, where they are mentored by the Takács Quartet.
-The quartet has an active performance schedule including engagements at music festivals, series, and universities throughout the United States.
-Highlights of the 2015-16 season include: performances at Music at Kohl Mansion in San Francisco and California State University in Fullerton, residencies at the Fayetteville Chamber Music Festival, the Western Slope Concert Series, and participation in the Great Lakes Chamber Music Festival as Shouse Artists.
+Formed in 2011 at Southern Methodist University Meadows School of the Arts, the Altius Quartet has an active performance schedule including engagements at music festivals, series and universities throughout the United States.
+Highlights of the 2015-16 season include: performances at Music at Kohl Mansion in San Francisco and California State University in Fullerton, residencies at the Fayetteville Chamber Music Festival, the Western Slope Concert Series and participation in the Great Lakes Chamber Music Festival as Shouse Artists.

 Flutist Kaleb Chesnic, oboist Emily June, clarinetist Jacob Eichorn, bassoonist Daniel Nester and hornist Kelsey Bentley make up the Rano Winds.